kirahowe/workshops/bobkonf_2025/README.md

 ## Developing the book

-For developers of the workshop itself, the notebooks are namespaces in the [`src/notebooks`](/src/notbooks/) directory.
+For developers of the workshop itself, the notebooks are namespaces in the [`src/notebooks`](/src/notebooks/) directory.

-To build and deploy the book you will need the [quarto cli](https://quarto.org/docs/get-started/) installed on your system as well as [babashka](https://github.com/babashka/babashka#installation).
+To build and deploy the book you will need the [quarto cli](https://quarto.org/docs/get-started/) and [babashka](https://github.com/babashka/babashka#installation) installed on your system.

-There is a build script to convert our Clojure namespaces into a quarto book in `bin/build.clj`, which you can run via the configured babashka tasks like so:
+There is a build script to convert the Clojure namespaces into a quarto book in `bin/build.clj`, which you can run via the configured babashka tasks like so:

 ```
 bb build